Dirt Diggers Digest Guide to Strategic Corporate Research

 Among a company’s customers, perhaps the more significant are government agencies, since a corporate campaign can demand that an anti-union or socially irresponsible firm not enjoy the privilege of doing business with the public sector.

 Some states put contract information online through the websites of their procurement agencies.
-The website of the National Association of State Procurement Officers has a map with links to these sites.
-Otherwise, you can contact the relevant agency directly (and may be asked to file a freedom of information request).
-A subscription website called Onvia provides data on state and local government procurement opportunities.
+The website of the National Association of State Procurement Officers has a map with links to these agencies.
+Detailed information on federal contract awards can be found on the USA Spending website.

 Information on company trademarks (as well as patents) can be found at the website of the U.S. Patent and Trademark Office.